Last year I was a ‘mystery shopper’ in a church in our city and it felt quite daunting. A feeling which many church visitors feel.

-9. You Made Them Feel Awkward
+10. You Made Church Visitors Feel Awkward

-Visitors are genuinely nervous on their first visit and can remain so for a number of visits.
-Therefore, it’s imperative that you avoid embarrassing them in any way.
+Visitors are genuinely nervous on their first visit and can remain so for a number of visits, therefore, it’s imperative that you avoid embarrassing them in any way.

 Some visitors find the meet and greet time difficult and contrived.
 They don’t enjoy small talk with strangers and feel awkward engaging with strangers.